FSS:CJVA104 Academic English - Course Information

 - Teaching methods

-- Class discussions, debates, presentations, weekly current event reports, homework, reading, writing, mind-mapping, peer-review, language quizzes.
+- Class discussions, debates, presentations, weekly current event reports, homework, reading, writing, mind-mapping, peer-review.

 - Assessment methods

-2) Preparation for classes and class work with approximately 5 smaller assignments (35 points – deadlines to be announced throughout the term); for example:
+2) Preparation for classes and class work with approximately 5 smaller assignments (35 points); for example:

 A) weekly written leads on current issues (30-50 words) – to be done at home and presented orally in each class